mikooomich/edging/README.md

 1. Copy the folder `__data_template` to the project's root directory.
 Rename it to `data`.
 2. Put image(s) to process is `data/input/`
+   - IMPORTANT: all images that begin with `.` will be ignored
+   - If you are using the `__data_template` folder, the 50mp images is ignored.
+Rename the file to remove the prefix `.` if you wish to use this.
+It is slow.
 3. Compile and run the project

 ```bash